9 Places to Cash a Check (Including Handwritten Checks)

 Most gas stations no longer cash personal checks of any sort.
 It doesn’t matter if it’s handwritten, from your employer, or a government check.

-The risk of check fraud is too much.
-You will have the most success at travel centers (truck stops) you find driving along the interstate.
+The risk of check fraud is too high.
+You will have the most success at travel centers (truck stops) when driving along the interstate.
+A travel center accepts personal vehicles and has dedicated refueling lanes for semi-trucks.

 Two full-service travel center brands to try are:

-Only a select few of their locations cash checks so you will just have to try your luck or call the closest location to you ahead of time.
+Only a select few of their locations cash checks, so you will have to try your luck or call the closest location ahead of time.
+You can get free checking cashing when you buy fuel within two hours of cashing your check.

 6. Transact by 7-Eleven

-You can then use the card anywhere that Debit MasterCard is accepted, which is most online and retail stores.
+Most checks clear within 48 hours, and the balance is deposited onto your reloadable 7-Eleven prepaid card.
+You can then use the card anywhere a Debit MasterCard is accepted, which is most online and retail stores.

 7. Endorse Your Check to a Friend

 You can also endorse your check to a friend who can cash it for free.
 After all, what are friends for?
+Endorsed checks are sometimes called “third-party checks.”
 Endorsing a check to a friend to cash is simple.

 On the back of the check, follow these steps:

 • On the top line, write “Pay to the order of Friend’s Name”